kevinferretti/skills/goal-plan.md

 ## Quality Bar

-The artifact is not ready for `/goal` until:
+The goal folder is not ready for `/goal` until:

 - The objective is singular and durable.
 - The definition of done is testable by commands, artifacts, or observable behavior.
+- The End State Model includes the diagrams needed to understand what "done" looks like, or explicitly says no diagram would add clarity.
 - The constraints include safety, secrets, branch/worktree, and deployment boundaries relevant to the repo.
 - Required context points to concrete files, docs, URLs, issues, or logs.
 - Final verification standards are specific enough to run without inventing commands.
-- Other plans in `./goals/` have been reviewed for parallel-run conflicts.
+- Other goal folders in `./goals/` have been reviewed for parallel-run conflicts.
 - Stop conditions are explicit enough to prevent Codex from guessing through high-risk ambiguity.
-- The recommended `/goal` command appears in the artifact and final response.
+- The recommended `/goal` command appears in the plan and final response.

 ## Prompting Pattern

 When using this skill interactively, steer the conversation like this:

-- "I will first produce a goal-ready artifact, then stop."
+- "I will first produce a goal-ready folder, then stop."
 - "I found this answer in the repo, so I am recording it rather than asking you."
 - "One decision matters before the plan is safe: <question>.
 Recommended answer: <answer>."
-- "The artifact is ready; use this command: `<goal command>`."
+- "The goal plan is ready; use this command: `<goal command>`."